code-energy/teamspector/README.md

 are removed from L.

 ### Time Frame
-Experiments' metrics are only collected starting from 1985, as success metrics might not be reliable prior to this year.
+Experiment metrics are only collected starting from 1985, as success metrics might not be reliable prior to this year.
 The experiment runs from 1985 to 2012.
 The reason 2012 was chosen instead of a more recent year is that we don't know how long it takes after a movie is released for `ypct` and `top100` to